klatiPRO

 More muscle = longer life.
 It’s a stronger predictor than blood pressure, cholesterol, or BMI.
 Muscle burns energy, stores fuel, and fights inflammation.
 Building it is not optional.

 Minimum: lift weights 3× per week, getting stronger over time.
 Add zone 2 cardio (easy pace, can still talk) for heart and fat burning.
+Sprint or HIIT work can be added when recovery is good.
 You need both — one doesn’t replace the other.

 • Min 3 days/week resistance training